Kira Mardikes by Deja View Photography

 EDUCATION and TRAINING

-School of the Art Institute of Chicago 2008 - 2012
+Bachelor of Fine Arts - School of the Art Institute of Chicago 2008 - 2012

 Studied abroad at Emily Carr University of Art and Design, Vancouver, CAN 2011